mozilla/ActiveData/docs/Outreachy Proposal.md

 ##About ActiveData

 ActiveData is a publicly accessible data warehouse holding many billions of records, for some dozen+ datasets concerning Mozilla's testing infrastructure: This includes test results, job results, code coverage, and extracts from other systems.
-The ActiveData code itself is really only a stateless query translation layer; leaving all the hard work of high speed filtering and aggregation to Elasticsearch.
+The ActiveData code itself is really only a stateless query translation layer; leaving the hard work of high speed filtering and aggregation to Elasticsearch.

 ##Background